j2store/userguide/example_to_create_a_variable_product.md

 If you select the value for the option and click the create button, you will get the resulting screen like this.

 ![Set values 2](create_variable_cart_variants_setvalues_1.png)

+Close the window using the X in the top right corner and return to the tabs.